 Blueberry Banana Bread – Stuffed with Blueberries!

-Ingredients – Easy Blueberry Banana Bread Recipe
+Ingredients – Moist Blueberry Banana Bread Recipe

-- 3 – Bananas (ripe & large sized) – 345 grams – This should equal 1 1/2 cups of mashed bananas
+- 1 1/2 Cups – Mashed Bananas (ripe) – 345 grams – This is roughly 3 large bananas but use exactly 1 1/2 cups of mashed bananas for the best results

 - 1 Cup – White Granulated Sugar – 200 grams